StarRocks/starrocks/docs/faq/loading/Broker_load_faq.md

 Check that the **/etc/krb5.conf** file is configured on all hosts on which brokers are deployed.

-If the error persists，add `-Djava.security.krb5.conf:/etc/krb5.conf` to the end of the `JAVA_OPTS` variable in the broker startup script.
+If the error persists, add `-Djava.security.krb5.conf:/etc/krb5.conf` to the end of the `JAVA_OPTS` variable in the broker startup script.